zammad/zammad-user-documentation/extras/ai-features.rst

 ---------

 AI agents can be configured to work on certain types of routine tasks.
-In general, this feature operates behind the scenes but if configured, you may notice it in some situations (see examples below).
+In general, this feature operates behind the scenes, but if configured, you may notice it in some situations (see examples below).
-In case your admin created a macro with an AI agent action, you can even run it manually.
-Ask your admin for details and have a look at the :doc:`macro page </advanced/macros>` how to use it.
+If your admin has created a macro with an AI agent action, you can even run it manually.
+Ask your admin for details and have a look at the :doc:`macro page </advanced/macros>` to see how to use it.

 Ticket history
    If an AI agent applied changes, you can see a ticket history entry telling